bndw/len.to/content/post/index_wa.md

 ![](https://d17enza3bfujl8.cloudfront.net/DSCF7214.jpg)
 <br>

-For the next three days time stood still.
 Summer days in Washington seem to last forever, and combined with the commanding landscape of the Cascades it's easy to forget everything else.
 I'm left with warm memories of golden-light filled forests, towering granite walls, sore hands, dirty feet, and the less-warm, but breathtakingly refreshing dips in mountain rivers.